 Kyphosis is an abnormal appearance of spine with a hump appearance of the back or “hunchback.”The normal spine has a series of curves when noticed from the side which help to better take up the loads applied to the spine from the body weight.
 The neck (cervical spine) and lower back (lumbar spine) have a normal inward curve that is referred to as lordosis.
 The upper back (thoracic spine) has a normal outward curve that is referred to as kyphosis.
-Here, this term will be used to discuss abnormal kyphosis.
 In affected individuals, a reduction of standard curve brings about a discrepancy with the spine.
-The head of the patient actually starts to lean ahead, outside the body and also could have difficulty on standing up vertical.

 Symptoms of Kyphosis

 There are three main types of kyphosis i.e. postural, Scheuermann’s, and congenital.
 The most common type is a result of very poor posture for prolonged periods of times.
 With postural type no particular problem in the spinal column exists.